 - Eye injuries: Eye trauma from a dog bite can lead to partial or total vision loss.
 Deep punctures or severe blows to the eye socket can cause irreversible vision loss.

-- Infections: There are several common diseases that you can contract through dog bite incidents, such as rabies, Pasteurella, and tetanus.
+- Infections: You could contract one of multiple common diseases through a dog bite, such as rabies, Pasteurella, and tetanus.

 If you’ve been bitten by a dog and sustained injuries as a result, contact Bressman Law for help.
-Our legal team can help you manage your dog bite case and help you understand the law as it applies to your case.
-Call to receive a free consultation.
+Our legal team can manage your dog bite case and explain the law as it applies to your case.
+Call to receive a free consultation: (877) 538-1116.